mcdoolz/LoyaltyBot/README.md

 Written in JavaScript and Node

 ## Overview
-LoyaltyBot is a chat bot that allows you to reward viewers with loyalty points for hanging out on your stream.
-It's main purpose is to allow you, the broadcaster, to reward the viewers that are dedicated to watching your stream as opposed to the viewers that just stop by for a quick giveaway and leave.
+LoyaltyBot 'HmBU' (pronounced Himboo) Edition is a chat bot that allows you to reward viewers with EXPERIENCE points for hanging out on your stream.
+It's main purpose is to allow you, the broadcaster, to reward the viewers that are dedicated to watching your stream as opposed to the viewers that just stop by for a quick giveaway and leave (because fuck those guys).

 ####Features
-- Fully functioning auction and raffle systems
+- Possibly functioning auction and raffle systems (haven't tested them, but the codes there)
-- Double loyalty points for subscribers/loyal viewers

 ####Extras
-- Moderator commands (currently in development, semi functional)
+- Moderator commands (semi functional)

-####Future Features/Extras
-- Free subscriber/paid non-subscriber Jukebox (still in development)
-- Stream title updates posted to twitter (still in development)

 ## Basic Setup
-example.js
+Copy example.js and modify to suit your needs.
+Remove or comment the subscribers line; it's not necessary.

 ```javascript
 var loyaltybot = require('./../lib/initialize.js');